EinsteinToolkit/et2021uiuc/program.md

 # the mid-term brak can be given as "breakX"
 # a lecture can have its own break by adding "break" and "breakduration" to it
 # 5 minutes breaks are added at the end of lectures hwere needed
+# if no duration given it is assumed to be 45min for lectures and 20min for a break

 start: "8:25"